Amazon Translate gains 22 languages and 6 server regions

 Additionally, Translate this morning expanded to six new AWS server regions, bringing the total number of regions to 17 from three regions two years ago.
 Now customers can use it in U.S. West (Northern California), Europe (London, Stockholm, and Paris), and Asia Pacific (Hong Kong and Sydney) to translate data in the location where it’s stored, without having to invoke Translate in another region.

-Last November, Translate became HIPAA-eligible, enabling customers in the health care industry to translate sensitive and personally identifiable medical data.
+Last November, Translate became HIPAA-eligible.
 In related news, Comprehend, Amazon’s natural language processing service that extracts entities like phrases and places from unstructured text, in 2018 gained no-code customization tools in the form of custom entities and custom classification.
 More recently, Amazon launched Textract — a cloud-hosted and fully managed service that uses machine learning to parse data tables, forms, and whole pages for text and data — in general availability.
+And Amazon Transcribe, Amazon’s automatic speech recognition service that lets developers add speech-to-text capabilities to their applications, added 7 additional languages.